tgaillar/linenoise/README.markdown

 # Linenoise

-A minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, and Android.
+A minimal, zero-config, BSD licensed, readline-like replacement used in Redis, MongoDB, and Android.
+It was initiated by antirez (antirez at gmail) and forked/improved.

+## Features

 * Single and multi line editing mode with the usual key bindings implemented.
 * History handling.
-* Completion.
+* Completion in DOS mode or READLINE mode (with optional filtering).
-* About 1,100 lines of BSD license source code.
+* About 1,250 lines of BSD license source code.
 * Only uses a subset of VT100 escapes (ANSI.SYS compatible).

 ## Can a line editing library be 20k lines of code?